LLNL/Silo/docs/Chapter2-Section4.md

 Arg name | Description
 :--|:---
 `strList` | A semi-colon separated, single string.
 Note that this string is modified by the call.
-If the caller doesn’t want this, it will have to make a copy before calling.
+If the caller doesn't want this, it will have to make a copy before calling.
 `n` | The expected number of individual strings in strList.
 Pass -1 here if you have no aprior knowledge of this number.
 Knowing the number saves an additional pass over strList.
 `handleSlashSwap` | a boolean to indicate if slash characters should be swapped as per differences in windows/linux filesystems.
 `This is specific to Silo’s internal handling of strings used in multi-block objects.
 So, you should pass zero (0) here.` | skipFirstSemicolon
-`a boolean to indicate if the first semicolon in the string should be skipped.` | This is specific to Silo’s internal usage for legacy compatibility.
+`a boolean to indicate if the first semicolon in the string should be skipped.` | This is specific to Silo's internal usage for legacy compatibility.
 You should pass zero (0) here.

 #### Description:

-This function performs the reverse of DBStringArrayToStringList.
+This function performs the reverse of `DBStringArrayToStringList`.